Jump to:

 - In a large bowl combine the sliced apples, the brown sugar, cinnamon, corn starch and walnuts (if using).
 Add the pumpkin ale (or liquid of choice) and toss very well to combine and coat the apple slices.

 - Place a piece of butter at the bottom of individual baking dishes or dot a large baking dish with butter pieces.
-Add the apples and pour over all the resulting liquid from the previous step.
+Add the apples and spoon over/pour the liquid they were tossed in.

 - Sprinkle brown sugar on top and bake for 30 to 40 minutes or until apples are soft when pierced with a fork.
 Bake uncovered.
 After 15 minutes it is a good idea to stir and turn around the apple slices, then continue to bake.